 Through the clever use of adjustable technology including circadian lighting that mimics natural sunlight; sound masking which uses bed sensors to change background noise levels; flexible architectural design to maximise patient privacy, this approach to critical care will provide a way for the emotional and psychological well-being of the ICU patient to come first so that people not only survive but thrive.

-An optimal ICU design can improve patient outcomes, decrease length of stay, reduce the rate of preventable complications, and lower health care costs.
-Considering that ICU patients aged over 60 have an 80 per cent chance of developing delirium, the Intensive Care Cocoon could revolutionise ICU patient care.
+An optimal ICU design can improve patient outcomes, decrease the length of stay, reduce the rate of preventable complications, and lower health care costs.
+Considering that ICU patients aged over 60 have an 80 per cent chance of developing delirium, it is hoped the “ICU of the Future” will revolutionise patient care.